refractionPOINT/lce_doc/docs/deploy_sensor.md

 # Deploying Sensors

-A machine-readable (YAML) link to the latest version of the LimaCharlie Enterprise sensor is [here](https://lcio.nyc3.digitaloceanspaces.com/sensors/index.yaml).

-Direct links are also available from [LimaCharlie.io](https://limacharlie.io).

 The sensor is signed and the same for everyone.
 The sensor's customization (who is the owner) is done at installation time based on the [installation key](manage_keys.md) used.
 The installation key specifies where the sensor should connect to enroll as well as the encryption key used to start the enrollment process.